How to train a rescue dog to come

 Start with short distances and gradually increase the challenge.
 At first, call your companion from just a few feet away.
 Once they consistently respond, extend the distance.
 This gradual increase helps to build confidence.
 I remember the first time my pup dashed to me from across the yard; the joy was unmatched!
 Each success strengthens the bond and motivates further learning.

-See also How to train your dog to sense anxiety
+See also How to train your dog not to bite when excited

 Establishing a Consistent Recall Command